Jane Doe (album): Music and lyrics

-According to Brian Lolli of Loudwire: "Jacob Bannon’s indecipherable barks mask his disarmingly poetic lyrics, while Kurt Ballou’s stabbing guitar riffs and Ben Koller’s dizzying drums send the songs hurtling forward at maximum velocity."
+According to Bryan Rolli of Loudwire: "Jacob Bannon’s indecipherable barks mask his disarmingly poetic lyrics, while Kurt Ballou’s stabbing guitar riffs and Ben Koller’s dizzying drums send the songs hurtling forward at maximum velocity."

 Bannon stated that the album's lyrical themes were born out of a dissolving relationship and the emotional fallout from that experience.

 The lyrics found in Jane Does liner notes differ from some of the lyrics on the recorded tracks.
 The booklet lists the lyrics of the opening track "Concubine" as "For I felt the greatest of winters coming/ And I saw you as seasons shifting from blue to grey/ That's where the coldest of these days await me/And distance lays her heavy head beside me/ There I'll stay gold, forever gold", although the only lyrics said in the song are "You stay gold/I'll stay gold".
 Scott Butterworth of Noisey said, "It's a somewhat confusing incongruity, but at the same time, it's eerily reminiscent of a moment most of us have experienced.
 If you've ever planned an eloquent, well-reasoned speech in your head only to feel too overwhelmed, too hurt, too emotional to spit it out when the time came, you can understand the brilliant trick Bannon is pulling here."